MierenManz/McM0dSw1tch/README.md

 ### Planned for v1.05
 - currently nothing
 ### v1.04
 - Rewrote script into multiple scripts.
-Check the Folders for the right scripts
+Check Release page for the download!
 ### v1.03:
 - Fixed small bug where the UI wouldn't render if there were no modpacks available.
 - Fixed small bug where the UI wouldn't close.